 - If you use a cane, keep extras in strategic, consistent and secured locations at work, home, school, volunteer sites, etc. to help you maneuver around obstacles and hazards.
 Be sure to keep a spare cane in your emergency kit.

-- If you use any adaptive device, be use you have enough extra batteries to power this devise during an emergency.
+- If you use any adaptive device, make sure you have enough extra batteries to power this device during an emergency.

 - Invest in a battery-operated charger for your pager or cell phone.

 - If you have some vision, place security lights in each room to light paths of travel.
 These lights plug into electrical wall outlets and light up automatically if there is a loss of power.
-They will, depending on type, continue to operate for 1 to 6 hours and can be turned off manually to be used as a flashlight.
+They will depend on the type, continue to operate for one to six hours and can be turned off manually to be used as a flashlight.